-- Facilities violating air quality ordinances or permits should be required to conduct fenceline monitoring for a minimum of 1 year. - Consistent enforcement of regulations and penalties for violations - More community oversight - Enforce strict permitting and zoning laws, don't allow industry right next to residential - More stringent monitoring of industry - · Checks and balances to make sure ordinances are followed - Temporary Permits for no longer than 6 months, then denial if still not compliant - No contracts with the City if there are unresolved issues/violations - Shorter permit terms (not 50 years, etc.) requiring continued compliance for renewal - Track history of violations with increasing penalties - A clearly written process by which a polluting facility in an EJ community can be deemed a public nuisance and be shut down - More transparency in enforcement - Cross department accountability for enforcement - Have readily available inspectors for quick action when a hazard is reported
+- Facilities violating air quality ordinances or permits should be required to conduct fenceline monitoring for a minimum of 1 year. - - More community oversight - Enforce strict permitting and zoning laws, don't allow industry right next to residential - More stringent monitoring of industry - Checks and balances to make sure ordinances are followed - not compliant - No contracts with the City if there are unresolved issues/violations - Shorter permit terms (not 50 years, etc.) requiring continued compliance for renewal - Track history of violations with increasing penalties - A clearly written process by which a polluting facility in an EJ community can be deemed a public nuisance and be shut down - More transparency in enforcement - Cross department accountability for enforcement - reported